madprops/blog/jstyle.md

 ## Windows

-I wrote a windowing system which I use on my applications, called `Msg`.
+I wrote a windowing system which I use on my applications, called [Msg](https://merkoba.github.io/Msg/).

 It handles modals, popups, and other form of windows.